Canada National Saint Kateri Shrine

 About us ...

-In the precious and holy name of Jesus, you are most welcome to the Sanctuary of Saint Kateri Tekakwitha - Lily of the Mohawks, which is the National Shrine in honour of Saint Kateri in Canada.
-The Shrine is situated at the Mission of Saint Francis Xavier on the Mohawk Reservation of Kahnawake.
-The Jesuit Missionaries established this historic site between 1716-1718.
-However, the First entry of the Mohawk peoples into Canada, was in 1667 when they first landed at La Prairie in Quebec.
-According to Parks Canada Directory of Federal Heritage Designations “The site comprises four components: the Saint François Xavier Church (1845), the old presbytery (1716-1719) including its west wing and corridor, the sacristy (1831-1832), and the museum (1914).”
+In the holy name of Jesus, you are most welcome to the St Francis Xavier Mission & St Kateri Tekakwitha Shrine, the national shrine in honor of St Kateri in Canada.
+The Shrine is situated at the Saint Francis Xavier Mission on the Mohawk territory of Kahnawa:ke.
+Jesuit Missionaries established this historic site between 1716-1718.
+According to Parks Canada Directory of Federal Heritage Designations, “The site comprises four components: the Saint François Xavier Church (1845), the old presbytery (1716-1719) including its west wing and corridor, the sacristy (1831-1832), and the museum (1914).”